-Exhibit an original design decorated cake using more than five techniques.
-Exhibit may use cake OR cake forms.
-In addition, include a one-page written description of your project, including goals, plans, accomplishments, and evaluation of results.
-Up to four pictures of your accomplishments may be included in the description.
+Exhibit to include a one-page written description of your project, including goals, plans, accomplishments, and evaluation of results.
+Include up to four pictures of your accomplishments AND exhibit an original design decorated cake using more than five techniques.
+Exhibit may use cake OR cake form.

-Visual Arts Chalk/Carbon/Pigment: Division A & B

-Enter the division based on the type of material on which the art was created.
+Visual Arts Chalk/Carbon/Pigment: Enter the division based on the type of material on which the art was created.

-Chalk/Carbon/Pigment: Division A: Canvas, Paper, Glass (SF 50336)
+• CHALK/CARBON/PIGMENT: Division A: Canvas, Paper, Glass: (SF 50336)